gmlewis/bible-codes/TheLittleBook.md

 multitude of multitudes, will come to me through Jacob’s trouble, and they will reap great reward, and they are heirs of eternal salvation and into eternal joy will they go and Israel will be saved!
 So fear not my children, and worry not for your loved ones and have faith in me Christ Jesus, for I am able to save to the uttermost all who call on my name, and not one who is ordained to eternal life can be plucked from my hand, and I will save many from the eternal fires, even pulling them from the flames.
 I Yeshua HaMashiach have sent these words by my servant, and by my servant have these words been sent!
-I am he who gives wisdom to the wise, that the wise man may yet be wiser I am the Lamb of God who is coming as the Lion of the Tribe of Judah I am sinless, and yet I paid an unimaginable price for your deliverance and freedom I am he who sits as the smith who folds and forges the precious metals of Yahweh’s treasures I am able to save to the uttermost all who call on my name, and not one who is ordained to eternal life can be plucked from my hand
+I am he who gives wisdom to the wise, that the wise man may yet be wiser I am the Lamb of God who is coming as the Lion of the Tribe of Judah I am sinless, and yet I paid an unimaginable price for your deliverance and freedom I am he who sits as the smith who folds and forges the precious metals of Yahweh’s treasures I am able to save to the uttermost all who call on my name, and not one who is ordained to eternal life can be plucked from my hand
 Watch for my appearing, for the times are here.
 The time remaining is given only to serve Yahweh’s purposes my children, so do not allow yourselves to be soothed to sleep yet once more, even ignoring my words of wisdom and many warnings.
 A wise man sees the plague and will hide him self, as for fools they go on still, and suffer harm.
 Have I not called you to Yahweh’s ever enduring wisdom?
 And I am he who will hide you where you could never hide yourselves, for I will hide you away in Yahweh’s throne room even in the heaven of heavens where you will enter into the pleasure of your Lord and the banquet halls of the heavens will celebrate you all, for sooner than you imagine you will see with your own eyes the majestic, eternal splendor that awaits you in your inheritance.
 Continue still in my love, for you are greatly beloved of my Father and you are the apple of my eye, of whom I am not ashamed to call you my brethren.